21iwellshear/MIST4610-Project-1/README.md

 10. Description: Calculate the total monthly payment received from all active members.
       PICTURE
    - Justification: Provides a quick overview of the club's primary income source, helping in financial planning.
-   - Complexity: Simple (Aggregate Function)
+   - Complexity: Simple (Aggregate Function).